 The SWML and $V_{\rm dc, max}$ estimators both remove the effect of density fluctuations by making the assumption that the probability $P(L,z)$ of having a galaxy of luminosity $L$ at redshift $z$ is factorizable as the product of the local density and the shape of the LF.
 The key difference is that the SWML method starts with the conditional probability distribution $P(L|z)$ and just solves for the shape of the LF, while the $V_{\rm dc, max}$ method starts with the joint $P(L,z)$ and solves for both the shape of the LF and the run of density with redshift.

+The SWML method only determines the shape of the LF and not its overall amplitude.
+To constrain this we have normalized each LF to have the same luminosity density as the corresponding $1/V_{\rm max}$ LF estimate.

 For each of the three estimators and for North and South separately, Fig.~\ref{fig:LF_method} shows the LF estimates relative to the corresponding fiducial Schecheter function from Table~\ref{tab:Sch}.
 Some small systematic discrepancies exist between the different estimators but most of the features we have previously highlighted remain robust.
 The bright end of the luminosity functions agree extremely well.
-The dip below the fiducial Schechter function around -17 persists but the turn up around -14 is greatly reduced and consequently likely a result of a density fluctuation.
-Similar results hold for the $g$, $z$ and $w_1$ bands (not shown).
+The dip below the fiducial Schechter function around $-17$ persists but the turn up around $-14$ is greatly reduced and consequently likely a result of a density fluctuation.